Q: “Mom, what’s for dinner?”

 - Pumpkin Pancakes – more than 50% squash or pumpkin puree, plus lots of eggs for protein.
 There are many ways to make this recipe, but we choose the grain-free version.

 - Regular old Grain-based Pancakes – lots of options here, but ours will always be whole grains, gluten-free if necessary, healthy fats, and usually some dairy in the mix.
 The ones in the photo use whole, unground spelt and barley grains, soaked overnight in yogurt.
-The recipe is coming in my breakfasts eBook, out this fall.
+The recipe is in The Healthy Breakfast eBook.
 We also love these 100% Whole Grain Soaked Pancakes.
 They’re super light and fluffy and very easy to make.